Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/experiments/README.md

 checkpoints_GAN
 ```

-To run the code, open the notebbok in Google Colab and you are ready to go!
+To run the code, open the desired notebook in Google Colab and you are ready to go!